 The search functionality will work exactly the same as it does in Azure.
 Take a look at Azure's special operators here to learn about how to filter your search and make importing the right items even easier.

 After searching, click “Import” to import them as ideas on your Parking Lot.
 This will include the title and description fields and create a link to the epic or story in Azure DevOps.
-You can drag and drop these ideas from your Parking Lot as Bars directly onto your roadmap.
+You can select these ideas from your Parking Lot, and click "Move" to move these Bars directly onto your roadmap.

 Linking Bars or Containers